kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

   therefore only a suggestion.

 The client is not alone in understanding the best way to prioritize a request.
-A server's prioritization decision is driven by a number of factors such as the selected representation ({{?RFC7231}}, Section 3), data locality, resource contention, load balancing across multiple clients, application-specific annotations etc. When it generates responses it might determine that the
+A server's prioritization decision can be driven by a number of factors such as the selected representation ({{?RFC7231}}, Section 3), data locality, resource contention, load balancing across multiple clients, application-specific annotations etc. When it generates responses it might determine that the